SciRuby/sciruby.com/source/_posts/2019-01-17-gsoc-2018-Ruby-Matplotlib.markdown

 I have been an active contributor to a few open source projects and I have started a few nice ones of my own and I feel really glad to have been introduced to the open source community.
 I really appreciate the effort by Google Open Source Committee for conducting GSoC every year.
-It is the best platform for the aspiring programmers to improve their skill and give back to society by developing free and open source software.
+It is the best platform for aspiring programmers to improve their skill and give back to society by developing free and open source software.

 ## Acknowledgements